How to apply the 3 day rule after an argument in a Relationship

-What is the 3 day rule after an argument?
+What is the 3-day rule after an argument?

 The 3 day rule after argument is a common practice in relationships where individuals agree to take a 3 day relationship break from each other after a heated disagreement.
 During this time, both parties cool off, reflect on their feelings/thoughts, and avoid communication with each other.

-Considering that almost 50% of relationships in America may end up in a split, knowing what to say after an argument with your boyfriend (or significant other, as a matter of fact) might even be considered a survival skill because these moments can make or mar the relationship forever.
+Considering that almost 50% of relationships in America may end up in a split, knowing what to say after an argument with your boyfriend (or significant other, as a matter of fact) might even be considered a survival skill because these moments can make or break the relationship forever.

 When you give him three days break, you allow time for feelings to settle down and for both to gain perspective before attempting to resolve the issue at hand.